-Automakers are committed to building and selling EVs for drivers with different needs, price points and with different features.
+Automakers are committed to building and selling EVs for drivers with different needs, at varying price points and with different features.
 Nearly every auto manufacturer from GM to Volkswagen has announced plans to offer EVs in 2021 and beyond, including trucks and SUVs.

-More than half of us are brand loyal when we select a new vehicle.
-Since most of the major carmakers have an EV model available, even the most brand-loyal buyers can choose to go electric.
+Since most of the major manufacturers have an EV model available, even the most brand-loyal buyers can choose to go electric.

-EVs, like the Chevy Bolt, Nissan LEAF and Tesla Model 3, have an electric motor and run on electricity only.
+EVs, like the Chevy Bolt, Nissan LEAF®, Mustang Mach-E and Tesla Model 3, have an electric motor and run on electricity only.
 The battery recharges by plugging into an electrical outlet or charging station.
-On average, you can drive from 100 to 240 miles on a charge.
+On average, you can drive more than 200 miles on a charge.
 Some models can travel more than 300 miles, and more vehicles with higher battery ranges will be available over the next couple of years.

 PHEVs also have an electric motor and battery but use a gasoline engine for backup.
-You can drive about 10 to 50 miles on electricity before the gasoline engine kicks in.
+You can drive on electricity before the gasoline engine kicks in.
 There are many models available, including the Chrysler Pacifica Minivan, Honda Clarity, Mitsubishi Outlander and BMW 33Oe.